I’m sure everyone is suffering from a post-election hangover

 at whether an employee injured at work by another employee’s negligence can sue

-for damages when he or she is also covered by workers compensation
+for damages when he or she is also covered by workers compensation.
+In the

 case, one construction worker was shot by another while working on a house in a